-How to set up Video Optimizer on your Windows 10 computer
+How to set up Video Optimizers on your Windows 10 computer

 Video Optimizer is a great tool to help analyze the performance of your mobile apps and understand how they handle video & audio.
 Last year Microsoft discontinued support for the Windows 7 OS, so we have had to discontinue support for Video Optimizer on Windows 7 machines.
 This month we decided we needed to create a new video showing a step-by-step walk through of installing Video Optimizer and all its prerequisites on a Windows 10 machine.